 Planning Your Perfect Golf Simulator Room: Dimensions & Design Guide

-Ever stood in your garage or spare room, gripped a driver, and wondered, “Could this be my very own golf haven?”
+Ever stood in your garage or spare room, gripped a driver, and thought, “Could this be my own golf haven?”

 Why Golf Simulator Room Dimensions Matter More Than You Think